jlacar/jlacar.github.io/refactoring/all-i-needed-to-start-refactoring.md

 You don't need to pay for an expensive coach or go to a training class to grok this.
 Just [look it up](https://www.google.com/search?q=compose+method+refactoring).

 Compose mainly uses Rename and Extract.
 Learning how to Compose will take all of half an hour to read up on and maybe a couple of hours to practice and get a hang of.

-Learn how to use it to start painting a clearer picture that other people can easily understand.
+Start using Compose and use it to paint a clearer pictures in your code that other people can easily understand.

 ![Inside the lines](/docs/assets/sandeep-singh-Qito7fJMOEo-unsplash.jpeg)